What is ICSI?

 Yes.
 ICSI can be combined with surgical sperm retrieval (TESA/MESA) to achieve pregnancy even in cases of azoospermia (zero sperm in ejaculate), provided viable sperm can be obtained from the testicles.

-Connect with verified specialists who can guide you through your icsi journey.
+Connect with verified fertility specialists who can guide you through icsi.